 - Consider the type of product or service you offer.
 Pick colors that fit with your style and define the style that you want to convey to your customers.

 - Define your audience or group of customers.
 Colors change dramatically depending on the type of audience you have.
-For example, blue is the most popular color for bother men and women.
+For example, blue is the most popular color for both men and women.
 Green, red and black are also popular colors for men and women.
-Purple is a very popular color for women.
-The most unpopular for men is brown and it is orange for women.
+Purple is a trendy color for women.
+The most unpopular for men is brown, and it is orange for women. [adrotate group=”4″]

 What does your website color mean?